 A Few Last Idaho Skiing Notes

 – The best place to get overall info, stats, and links in one place is the official Ski Idaho website at SkiIdaho.us.
-I only hit 7 of the 18 ski mountains in Idaho, so there’s plenty more beyond the ones I’ve highlighted here.
+In my search for the best skiing in Idaho, I only hit 7 of the 18 ski mountains in the state, so there’s plenty more beyond the ones I’ve highlighted here.
 The organization offers some coordinated multi-mountain deals, including an unbelievable “18 Resorts for $18” deal for 5th graders.

 – Lookout Pass, Schweitzer, and Silver Mountain are way up north and are actually much closer to Spokane than they are to any Idaho city.
 If you’re flying and can’t find a good flight deal to Boise, check Spokane instead.